 For a World/ European Rimfire and Air rifle Championship to be conducted there must be thirty competitors representing a minimum of five countries.
-(Levels of junior representation will be set by the WRABF/ ERABSF executive committees with the expectation that a minimum of one place will be allocated to each country for a junior representative).
+(Levels of junior representation will be set by the WRABF/ ERABSF executive committees.
+There is no limit on the number of Junior competitors. with the expectation that a minimum of one place will be allocated to each country for a junior representative).
 The minimum number of competitors from each country shall be one competitor.

-A.15 Maximum Number of Individual Competitors:
+A.15 Maximum Number of Individual Competitors.

-Each participating country may enter an open amount of competitors in each event of the championship - depending on how many places their country has been allocated by the Match Director/ Organising Committee.
-This is dependant of the number of countries attending the championship.
+Each participating country may enter an open number of competitors in each event of the championship - depending on how many places their country has been allocated by the Match Director/ Organising Committee.
+This is dependent of the number of countries attending the championship.
 This can include juniors (who must be up to 18 years of age in the current year) who will be allocated places by the Executive Committee working with the Match Director/ Organising Committee.
-Juniors will take part of the in the main championship
+Juniors will take part in the main championship and will be eligible for both junior and senior places.

-Extra or spare places that cannot be shared equally will be allocated to countries based on an average score selection system to ensure the best shooters attend the championship.
+Where extra or spare places that cannot be shared equally, spare places will be allocated to countries based on an average score selection system to ensure the best shooters attend the championship.

-A.16 Team Competition - Minimum Number of Teams:
+A.16 Team Competition - Minimum Number of Teams.